robertpkoenig/ochem/planning/rob.md

 CURRENT
 ============================================
-- start arrows from -/+
-- move around the - and the +
 - duplicate reactions
 - make delete a hot key, not a menu item
 - undo is not working